hbc/NGS_Data_Analysis_Course/sessionV/lessons/01_Intro_chipseq_and_setup.md

 ## Experimental Design

-We will ultimately be comparing the binding profiles of  [Nanog](www.nature.com/stemcells/2009/0909/090910/full/stemcells.2009.118.html) and [Pou5f1](www.nature.com/cr/journal/v12/n5/full/7290134a.html) (Oct4) from the [HAIB TFBS ENCODE collection](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeHaibTfbs/) that have been ChIP-sequenced with Illumina in H1 human embryonic stem cell lines (h1-ESC) cells. **Nanog and Pou5f1 are both TFs that are involved in stem cell pluripotency.**
+We will ultimately be comparing the binding profiles of [Nanog](www.nature.com/stemcells/2009/0909/090910/full/stemcells.2009.118.html) and [Pou5f1](www.nature.com/cr/journal/v12/n5/full/7290134a.html) (Oct4) from the [HAIB TFBS ENCODE collection](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeHaibTfbs/) that have been ChIP-sequenced with Illumina in H1 human embryonic stem cell line (h1-ESC) cells. **Nanog and Pou5f1 are both TFs that are involved in stem cell pluripotency.**

 The experimental design used two replicates, with each replicate divided into three samples: